-Chandler recognised a significant issue of waste in the fashion industry through the overproduction of clothing.
+Ellen recognised a significant issue of waste in the fashion industry through the overproduction of clothing.

 When forming Aunty Ellen she decided that a made-to-order business model would not only reduce this associated waste but also provide a point of difference for the ability of a custom order.

 With Aunty Ellen, the designer is aiming for zero waste practices, configuring patterns to reduce fabric waste.

 “We hold on to larger ‘scrap’ pieces in order to make scrunchies and other accessories that may be available for sale at a later date,” she says.

 To this day, Ellen says the biggest challenge Aunty Ellen has faced as a business is competing with fast fashion brands and educating consumers.